aks-ude/aks-ude.github.io/README_en.md

 Please contact the supervisory staff.

+### Final theses and project works

+Please contact the supervisory staff.

 ### Materials

 Moodle is available on the intranet (within the university network) e.g. via eduroam.